mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-dds-elements.md

 As we have mentioned in [Expo Client Library](/concepts/user-interface/qsys-expo-client-library) Constants and Field specifications are *positioned* using *Row* and *Column*.

-A Nomad Display Page conveniently uses the standard `<div>` tag as a container to group all elements in a particular *Row*.
+A Display Page conveniently uses the standard `<div>` tag as a container to group all elements in a particular *Row*.

-Within that *Row* div *container*, a Nomad Display Page defines hte possible fields and constants that are visible at the present *state* according to Application Logic.
+Within that *Row* div *container*, a Display Page defines hte possible fields and constants that are visible at the present *state* according to Application Logic.

 The best way to describe the syntax, is by an example: